 Faucet fluoride filter

 Faucet water filters are small, compact filters that attach onto the end of a kitchen faucet.
 When a faucet is turned on, water flows through the faucet, and then the filter, before coming out of the filter’s spout.
 The larger particles in the water become trapped in the filter media, leaving cleaner, purer water for drinking.

 The majority of faucet water filters don’t reduce fluoride, so be sure to read a product’s description and reviews before committing to a purchase.

 Water pitcher filters are the cheapest option for removing fluoride.
 To use, you simply fill the pitcher with water, then leave the water to pass through the filter, which traps contaminants.
 It can take around 15 minutes for water to become fully filtered, although exact times depend on the model and the age of the filter.

 Again, not many water filter pitchers can effectively filter fluoride, so be sure to do your research carefully.
 Filters that are capable of fluoride reduction will contain a special type of activated carbon for doing so.

-Reverse osmosis filter units are positioned underneath a kitchen sink, and have the same exterior set-up of an under sink filter.
+Some reverse osmosis filter units are positioned underneath a kitchen sink, and have the same exterior set-up of an under sink filter.
 They are connected up to the cold water line, and filter drinking water before returning it back to the pipe, where it will continue to the faucet.
-However, reverse osmosis filters look a lot different on the inside.
+Other newer models sit on your countertop and do not need a direct plumbing connection.